StarlaneStudios/vscode-comment-anchors/CONTRIBUTING.md

 Welcome to the Comment Anchors Contribution guide! ⚓ Thank you for showing interest in supporting and maintaining the project.

-Before you start, make sure to install yarn for the project.
+Before you start, make sure to install pnpm for the project.

 ```
-$ npm install -g yarn
+$ npm install -g pnpm
-$ yarn install
+$ pnpm install
 ```

 ## Submitting changes